 And I'm not taking anything away from him.

-The kid had talent, but now he he doesn't want to really play.
+The kid had talent, but now he doesn't want to really play.

-Well, some people, and I hate to see our politicians talking about racism because it's like they they got every chance to change things and they're not doing it.
+Well, some people, and I hate to see our politicians talking about racism because it's like they got every chance to change things, and they're not doing it.

 All they're doing is constructive, whatever the president wants to do.

-And that's what is sad to me is I think it's time that we we uh wipe away with all the guys there in Congress because if they wanted to run for president, they had every chance to do it, and they didn't do it.
+And that's what is sad to me is I think it's time that we wipe away with all the guys there in Congress because if they wanted to run for president, they had every chance to do it and they didn't do it.

-Right now we have we have a president in office, and the reason the New Year Patriots are doing a great job, they got good leadership and those guys are following the leaders.
+And the reason the New England Patriots are doing a great job, they got good leadership and those guys are following the leaders.

 Right now, President Trump is the leader.